Lamsio/Self-Learning-Programming/学校/Gaming II/Revision for examination.md

 ###### The process of voucher redemption
 ![[Pasted image 20211207184843.png]]

-EGMs send a voucher redemption request to
+EGMs send a voucher redemption request to the host with redeemVoucher.

+Identifies the voucher by attribute validationId.

+Host replies with authorizeVoucher to indicate whether the voucher is valid.

+If the EGMs can not receive